mxz297/dyninst-tools/README.md

 shadowstack.c: A shared library for shadow stack instrumentation

-## Insert an code buffer as instrumentation
+## Insert a code buffer as instrumentation

 The BPatch interface in Dyninst provides a snippet based interface to construct instrumentation via a set of `BPatch_snippet` classes.
 However, when the user wants to experiment with new instructions in a new ISA, the BPatch interface does not provide a way to do that.